Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

 Every sales pitch should end with a call to action that makes sense.
 Even if the customer isn’t ready to complete the sale yet, be sure to keep the prospect on the journey and move forward with a follow-up meeting or a trial period.

 Never wait for the customer to make the call to action.
 This is solely the salesperson’s responsibility, and failing to be proactive could result in the meeting or relationship ending before you have met your purpose for coming.

+Looking for a head start on your next sales pitch?
 Ask current customers that you have a healthy relationship with for referrals to other potential prospects.
 Referrals are more likely to complete a sale than any other method, and generally a customer who is happy with your service will be happy to spread the word.